cyclus/cyclus.github.com/source/cep/cep3.rst

 1. Review **ALL** issues in the issue tracker, reassigning or closing them as needed.
 2. Ensure that all issues in this release's milestone have been closed.
 Moving issues to the next release's milestone is a perfectly valid strategy for completing this milestone.
+3. Perform maintainence tasks for this project, see below.
-3. Write and commit the release notes.
+4. Write and commit the release notes.
-4. Review the current state of documentation and make approriate updates.
+5. Review the current state of documentation and make approriate updates.
-5. Bump the version (in code, documentation, etc.) and commit the change.
+6. Bump the version (in code, documentation, etc.) and commit the change.
-6. If this is a release candidate, tag the release branch with a name that matches that of the release:
+7. If this is a release candidate, tag the release branch with a name that matches that of the release:

    * If this is the first release candidate, create a release branch called